Skip to main content

 Current Incident Directory Structure (zip file)

-Implementing the Incident Directory Structure can be as simple as extracting and saving the YYYY_Template folder to your computer and rename it for the incident.
-A GISS can extract and begin populating the directory structure even before arriving at the incident.
+Implementing the Incident Directory Structure can be as simple as extracting and saving the YYYY_Template folder to your computer and renaming it for the incident.

 Implement the Incident Directory Structure